2013 Formula Renault 3.5 Series

 The 2013 Formula Renault 3.5 Series season was a multi-event motor racing championship for open wheel, formula racing cars held across Europe.
 The championship features drivers competing in 3.5 litre Formula Renault single seat race cars that conform to the technical regulations for the championship.
 The 2013 season was the ninth Formula Renault 3.5 Series season organized by the Renault Sport.
 The season began at Monza Circuit on 6 April and finished on 20 October at Circuit de Barcelona-Catalunya.
 The series formed part of the World Series by Renault meetings at seven double header events with double header event at Monza and single event at Monaco.

+Kevin Magnussen (pictured in 2012), won the Drivers championship.

 The championship battle was between McLaren junior programme drivers Kevin Magnussen and Stoffel Vandoorne.
 Magnussen clinched the championship title with a race to spare, and ultimately finished sixty points ahead of Vandoorne.
 Despite having less wins than in 2012, António Félix da Costa improved to the third place in the drivers' standings.
 Nico Müller, Marco Sørensen and Carlos Huertas were the only other winners outside the top three.